Faster Algorithms for Min-max-min Robustness for Combinatorial Problems with Budgeted Uncertainty: Computational Results

 \section{Computational Results}

 The aim of this section is two-fold.
 First, we assess the cost reduction offered by the min-max-min model \eqref{eq:minmaxmin_dU} when compared to the classical min-max robust model \eqref{eq:minmax}.
-Second, we evaluate in details the numerical efficiency of the proposed exact and heuristic solution algorithms.
-Our experiments are carried out on a set of shortest path instances previously used by~\cite{hanasusanto2015k}.
-In what follows, HKW denotes the dualized approach from \cite{hanasusanto2015k}, BB denotes Algorithm~\ref{alg:exact_2_adapt}, IT denotes Algorithm~\ref{algo:generalBB} and heur stands for the heuristic algorithm from Section~\ref{sec:local}.
+Second, we evaluate in detail the numerical efficiency of the proposed exact and heuristic solution algorithms.
+Our experiments are carried out on a set of shortest path instances previously used by~\cite{hanasusanto2015k} and on randomly generated instances for the min-knapsack problem.
+In what follows, HKW denotes linearized compact formulation from Section~\ref{sec:problemref} (previously used in \cite{hanasusanto2015k}), heur stands for the heuristic algorithm from Section~\ref{sec:local}, BB denotes the branch-and-bound Algorithm~\ref{alg:exact_2_adapt} from Section~\ref{sec:bb}, EA denotes the enumeration Algorithm~\ref{algo:generalBB} from Section~\ref{sec:algo:general}.

-All LPs and MIPs which have to be solved are solved by CPLEX version~$12.6$.
+All LPs and MIPs involved are solved by CPLEX version~$12.6$.
 Algorithms from Section~\ref{sec:algo:convex} and Section~\ref{sec:algo:general} are implemented in $C$++ and julia, respectively.
 The local search uses a processor i5-3470 running at 3.2 Ghz while the exact algorithms use a processor Intel X5460 running at 3.16 GHz, respectively.
 Note that for the experiments in \cite{hanasusanto2015k}, Gurobi Optimizer 5.6 was used, but no details are provided on their computer speed.
 All solution times are reported in seconds.